Operations Optimization: Strategies, Examples, and 6 Steps for Process Optimization

 If you’re just beginning to optimize business processes in the organization, you might want to prioritize those that need moderate effort, cause minimal disruption, and deliver medium to high outcomes.

-ClickUp’s Impact Effort Matrix Template is designed to help you quickly and accurately evaluate the impact and cost so that you know what processes should have the highest priority.
+💡Pro Tip: ClickUp’s Impact Effort Matrix Template is designed to help you quickly and accurately evaluate the impact and cost so that you know which processes to prioritize.

 If you have a mature workflow optimization program, you might choose business processes that require high effort and cause high disruption while delivering high outcomes.
 The risk of disruption might be worth considering the results it will deliver.